granchetti/google-test/README.md

 ### Run test cases

-To run the test case , you must follow the following step:
+To run the test case, we must follow these steps:

 ```
 npm run test